The before-after transformations of hair transplant surgeries look fantastic.

 But you’re not fully saved.

 You need to make sure you’re not causing further hair loss to make your hair transplant fall out.
-Remember, transplanted hair is only immune to AGA.
+Remember, transplanted hair is ONLY immune to AGA.

 I’m not saying you have to protect your hair 24/7 actively; the changes are nothing more than a few modifications and adjustments to your daily routine.